New York Newark (EWR) Airport Guide

 New York Newark is located around 16 miles south-west of New York City and handles more than 35 million passengers annually.

-The airport is served by major airlines including Delta, American Airlines, KLM and US Airways.
+The airport is served by major airlines including Delta, American Airlines, KLM.

 Officially opened in 1928, the airport is set across 2,027 acres of land and is home to three terminal buildings.